-The Coolidges’ five children lived with them: Algernon Sidney Coolidge, Jr., Francis Lowell Coolidge, Sidney Coolidge, Ellen Wayles Coolidge, and Mary Lowell Coolidge.
+The Coolidges’ five children lived with them: Algernon Lowell Coolidge, Francis Lowell Coolidge, Sidney Coolidge, Ellen Wayles Coolidge, and Mary Lowell Coolidge.

 Sidney Coolidge moved to St. Joseph, Missouri, in the mid-1880s to work for the Kansas City, St. Joseph and Council Bluffs Railroad.
 He married in August of 1890 to Mary Laura Colt.